DGAlexandru/NoCloud/docs/_pages/general/buying-supported-robots.md

 ## Affiliate links

-If you want to support the project, consider donating using [GitHub sponsors](https://github.com/sponsors/UnKn0wn) instead of using affiliate links as they are part of the advertising industry, which [some people might describe as bad](https://www.youtube.com/watch?v=tHEOGrkhDp0).
+If you want to support the project, consider donating using [GitHub sponsors](https://github.com/sponsors/DGAlexandru) instead of using affiliate links as they are part of the advertising industry, which [some people might describe as bad](https://www.youtube.com/watch?v=tHEOGrkhDp0).

 If Amazon is something that you like to use, here are some affiliate links for it.<br/>
-The DE ones end up supporting me, UnKn0wn, while the non-DE ones fund Dennis' work.
+The DE ones end up supporting me, DGAlexandru, while the non-DE ones fund Dennis' work.
 Apparently it's easy for a US Amazon affiliate account to generate links on all the other Amazons but not the other way round.

 * Dreame X40 Master [DE](https://amzn.to/48wxPR2)